 Lea Fields Crematorium is a West Lindsey District Council-operated facility and is a “Data Controller” for any personal data you provide in relation to our cremation service.

 We have a Data Protection Officer who makes sure we respect your rights and follow the law.
-If you have any concerns or questions about how we look after your personal information, please contact the Data Protection Officer, Steve Anderson, at [email protected] or by calling 01427 676676 and asking for the Data Protection Officer.
+If you have any concerns or questions about how we look after your personal information, please contact the Data Protection Officer, John Bingham, at [email protected] or by calling 01427 676676 and asking for the Data Protection Officer.

 - What data do we collect?